Slant [0]

-Slant is an awesome but underrated game that you can play here if you're interested.
+Slant is an awesome but underrated puzzle.
 Made by the same puzzle company as sudoku, the rules for slant are as follows:

 Fill in a diagonal line (a slant) in every grid tile so that there are no loops in the grid, and so that every numbered point has that many lines meeting at it.